MoipatiThoobe/AWS-challenge-week-1/README.md

 4.2 Confirm that you want to terminate the instance by clicking the **Terminate** button

+In this Hands on lab, I learned how to do thw following:
-In this Lab I created a new key pair, launched a web server instance and connected to the instance using Remote Desktop.
+* How to create a new key pair,
+* How to launch a web server instance
+* How to connect to the instance using Remote Desktop.

 ## EC2 Auto Scaling Hands On Lab